jbertovic/tdameritradeclient/Readme.md

 ## Description

 A client that uses the TD Ameritrade API as described on (http://developer.tdameritrade.com).
 The client has a utility module `tdameritrade::auth::TDauth` to help with authorization or you can use the client directly with a valid auth token.
 I typically use environmental variables to pass tokens and config (see below).
-I've included exmples in the `./exmples` folder and in some of the tests.
+I've included examples in the `./examples` folder and in some of the tests.

 This client uses a blocking web request client library [attohttps](https://github.com/sbstp/attohttpc).